pedroalpacheco/k-mean_Nodejs/README.md

 # k-mean_Nodejs
-Example of use of the ML k-mean algorithm in nodejs for age group classification according to the attached worksheet
+Example of use of the ML k-mean algorithm in nodejs for group classification by system user time according to the attached worksheet